Code4SA/old-code4sa.github.io/_posts/2015-07-18-data-munging.md

 ---
 layout: post
-title: Data Munging - A quick and dirty way to filter addresses
+title: Data Munging - A quick and dirty way to filter dirty address data
 date: 2015-07-18
 excerpt: |
     We haven't written any technical blogs about how we play with data.
 In this quick post I explain how I managed to create a database of addresses of all the early childhood development centres in Zululand.
 ---

-# Data Munging: A quick and dirty way to filter addresses
+# Data Munging: A quick and dirty way to filter dirty address data

 ## Cape Town, 18 July 2015
 ## By Adi Eyal